 1998 Best New Public Art, Best of Denver, Westword, Denver, CO

 1994 Scholarship, Anderson Ranch Arts Center, Snowmass Village, CO

-1985 Artist-In-Residence Fellowship, Colorado Council for the Arts & Humanities
+1985 Artist in Education Fellowship, Colorado Council for the Arts & Humanities

 Honorable Mention, Looking at Earth, Nat’l Air & Space Museum, Smithsonian Institution, Wash.,D.C.

-1984 Artist Education Fellowship, Colorado Council For The Arts & Humanities
+1984 Artist Fellowship, Colorado Council For The Arts & Humanities

 Certificate of Merit, Ninth Biennale International de Ceramique D'Art, Vallauris, France- Catalog

 2017: RECLAMATION SUITE, William Havu Gallery, Denver, CO